raman162/UofICS410FinalProject/topic_miner/README.md

         python topic_miner.py data_file.csv stopwords.txt <num_topics> <num_iterations> <epsilon> <num_topic-words> <output-doc_topic_coverage-file> <output-topic_word_coverage> <output-vocabulary-file> <output-topic_words-file>

         Example:
-        python topic_miner.py encounters.res-sample-50.res.csv stopwords.txt 10 50 3.0 1000 ../doctopic.txt ../topicword.txt ../dictionary.dic ../topics.txt
+        python topic_miner.py encounters.res-sample-50.res.csv stopwords.txt 10 50 5.0 1000 ../output/doctopic.txt ../output/topicword.txt ../output/dictionary.dic ../output/topics.txt

 #### Usage guidelines
-- [ ] The input is present in a folder "patient_data" as a child folder under root of the project i.e.
+- [ ] The input is present in a folder "patient_data" as a child folder under root of the project i.e. at the same level as "topic_miner"
+- [ ] Since the input data may have PHI information,
-- [ ] Make sure stopwords.txt generated from stopwords sub-module is copied to
+- [ ] Make sure stopwords.txt generated from stopwords sub-module is copied to "patient_data" folder
+- [ ] Make sure the input file (data_file.csv) is in CSV format and it has "note" field/column in the input file
+- [ ] Values in "note" field of the input file is documents

 #### Arguments Explanation
 | Argument | Description |